 Minimum length of assignment: 500 words/2 pages, typed, double-spaced.
 Suggested maximum length: 1,000 words/4 pages.
 Hard-copy only; no electronic/online submissions.
 NB: This is an ungraded assignment.
-But failure to submit this assignment at the beginning of class this Thursday, September 24, will result in the lowering of your final grade for this course by at least one step (eg, from C to C-).
-Your final course grade will be lowered an additional step for each day late this assignment is submitted (eg, if your assignment is submitted on Friday, September 25, your final grade will be lowered two steps-eg, from C to D+).
+But failure to submit this assignment at the beginning of class this Thursday, April 6, will result in the lowering of your final grade for this course by at least one step (eg, from C to C-).
+Your final course grade will be lowered an additional step for each day late this assignment is submitted (eg, if your assignment is submitted on Friday, April 7, your final grade will be lowered two steps-eg, from C to D+).
 I will offer written comments on what you submit, and you will have occasion to refer again to the questions in this ungraded assignment in the first graded essay of the quarter.

 2.)
-Thursday, September 24.
+Thursday, April 6.
 UNGRADED WRITING EXERCISE DUE.

 Jahiliyah society and religion as reflected in pre-Islamic Arab poetry.

-Readings: Esposito, pages 1-5; "Translations of Ancient Arabian Poetry" (Camino); "Thabit: The Death of the Knight Rabia," 6 -13 (Camino).
+Readings: Esposito, pages 1-5 (beginning of ch.1, on the Jahiliyah); "Translations of Ancient Arabian Poetry" (Camino); "Thabit: The Death of the Knight Rabia," 6 -13 (Camino).
 Read entire syllabus.
-Ouestions for classroom discussion: